jamesmunns/interrupt/_drafts/cortex-m-fault-debug.md

 We can clearly see that the executing instruction was `0xe0000000` and that the calling function was `prvQueuePingTask`.

-From the ARMv7-M reference manual[^9] we can find:
+From the ARMv7-M reference manual[^9] we find:

 > The MPU is restricted in how it can change the default memory map attributes associated with System space, that is, for addresses 0xE0000000 and higher.
 System space is always marked as XN, Execute Never.

-So the fault registers didn't lie to us, it does make sense that we hit a memory management fault!
+So the fault registers didn't lie to us, and it does make sense that we hit a memory management fault!

 {: #bad-address-read-example}